ttttonyhe/ttttonyhe/README.md

 ### :man_facepalming:&nbsp; TL;DR
-meh, just a web dev, your everyday average developer
+meh, just a web dev, your everyday average developer.
+Well, for now at least...

 ---